1. Dismemberment Abortion Ban

 The Affordable Care Act includes a provision for states to opt-out of abortion coverage, and 25 states have already done so.
 SB 575 passed the Senate in 2015 session and died in the House.
 Passing this reform bill would protect Texans who do not want to subsidize abortions through public, private, and state insurance plans.

 Preborn children with disabilities or the non-preferred gender are victims of discriminatory abortions.
-PreNDA would close the loopholes in current Texas Pro-Life laws that do not protect children with disabilities and also eliminate abortions that are committed solely for discriminatory reasons.
-Preborn children with disabilities are the only children subject to elective abortions after 5 months gestation, when these tiny babies can feel pain.
+The Disabled Preborn Justice Act would close the loopholes in current Texas Pro-Life laws that do not protect children with disabilities and also eliminate abortions that are committed solely for discriminatory reasons.
+Preborn children with disabilities are the only children subject to elective abortions after five months gestation, when these tiny babies can feel pain.